 Generally, Big 4's interviews for Forensic Investigation services starts with:

 - The HR Round: In the HR round they usually ask questions about the previous job and why we would like a change.
 They also enquire if we would be comfortable with the new location and discuss the job profile and things like traveling and all.
 It is generally very easy (You just have to know why you want that job!).

 - Technical / Manager round: Unlike Assurance services, there is no fixed set of questions which they ask for hiring in Forensic Services.
-They go through your CV and ask in detail about each of the assignment you have worked on (yes, they ask on what you have already done!) and based upon those assignments they give you a case study to solve.
+They go through your CV and ask in detail about each of the assignments you have worked on (yes, they ask about what you have already done!), and based upon those assignments they give you a case study to solve.

 - Written test: They have 1 written test.
 For the written test, they give you 3 topics related to Forensic.
 You have to write an essay on any of them.